 Dear David R. Cawley Middle School Families and Staff,

-This afternoon we received notification of a confirmed COVID-19 case at the Cawley Middle School.
-Since the individual has not been in the building since Friday, December 18, the New Hampshire Department of Health and Human Services has advised us that no other action is necessary at this time.
+Today we received notification of a confirmed COVID-19 case at the Cawley Middle School.
+Since the individual has not been in the building since Tuesday, November 24, the New Hampshire Department of Health and Human Services has advised us that no other action is necessary at this time.

 The safety of our children, employees and visitors is the District’s top priority.
 To ensure your health and safety, we have been following CDC guidelines for cleaning and disinfecting for our high-traffic areas and frequently touched surfaces.